-Unexpected change can be a learning experience—in good ways and bad.
+Unexpected change can be a learning experience--in good ways and bad.

 And while every year comes with some kind of change, 2020 was an anomaly in the amount of change it brought, proving that point more than ever.
-From rapid market shifts to increases in unemployment and remote work, it forced businesses to react—and many of them stepped up, transforming rapidly.
-The rate of digital transformation accelerated in many industries, virtual working environments were embraced and many organizations looked at their people, processes and technology with a new eye, searching for even more ways to introduce the type of agility that would prepare them for any more change ahead.
+From rapid market shifts to increases in unemployment and remote work, it forced businesses to react--and many of them stepped up, transforming rapidly.
+The rate of digital transformation accelerated in many industries, virtual working environments were embraced and many organisations looked at their people, processes and technology with a new eye, searching for even more ways to introduce the type of agility that would prepare them for any more change ahead.

-That was the new norm, then, within which we welcomed 2021.
+Benchmark-Report_ImageThat was the new norm, then, within which we welcomed 2021.
 But what has happened in the year since?
-And how did finance and operations teams keep up—staying ready for whatever comes next?
+And how did finance and operations teams keep up--staying ready for whatever comes next?

 We explored the answers in Vena’s 2021 Industry Benchmark Report.
 Based on a survey of 175 business leaders and finance and operations professionals across 41 different industries, the new report looks at the past, present and future to see what finance and operations teams took away from 2020, what they’ve done in the year since and what’s impeding or supporting their success going into 2022.